 HNE covers screening for lung cancer with low-dose computed tomography.
 The screening is covered only for adults ages 55 to 80.
-(Effective March 22, 2021 the screening is covered only for adults ages 50 to 80.)
 Members must be in a high risk category for developing lung cancer.
 The screening must be approved by the vendor HNE uses to review high cost imaging services.
 These services can best be provided at a facility with a lung cancer program.
 HNE has determined which facilities have such a program.
 When the screening is done at one of these facilities, the Member will not have any Member Cost Sharing.
 If the screening is done at any other facility, the services will be covered subject to any Deductible and Copay your plan may have.
 You can contact Member Services to find out what facilities HNE has specified for these services.